Developing a herniated disc as restaurant employee

 - Bending, twisting, turning or stretching awkwardly

 A herniated disc may be prevented by wearing slip-resistant and supportive footwear, using proper lifting techniques, avoiding cigarette smoking and taking intermittent breaks to rest.
-If a restaurant employee has developed a ruptured disc, a physician may initially recommend conservative treatments such as pain medication, physical therapy, injections and hot/cold therapy.
+If a restaurant employee has developed a ruptured disc, a doctor may initially recommend conservative treatments such as pain medication, physical therapy, chiropractic care, epidural steroid injections and hot and/or cold therapy.

 For patients suffering from a herniated disc, we offer minimally invasive decompression and stabilization surgery that aims to reduce the symptoms of a herniated disc by removing the portion of the damaged disc that is pressing against the nerve in your spine.
 If the disc is severely damaged, the entire disc may be removed and replaced with an artificial disc and/or bone grafts for immediate stabilization.